Beyond Shared Vocabulary: Increasing Representational Word Similarities across Languages for Multilingual Machine Translation: Reparameterization Framework

-In this section, we describe how to build an information transfer graph and how to re-parameterize the embedding table by our graph-based message passing approach.
-Note that in the discussion below we use the term `word' as referring to an actual word or a subword if a subword splitting approach such as BPE \citep{sennrich2015neural} is applied.
+In this section, we describe 1) how to build an equivalence graph using pair-wise data and 2) how to re-parameterize the embeddings via our graph-based approach.
+Note that in the discussion below we use the term `word' as referring to an actual word or a subword if a word segmentation approach such as BPE \citep{sennrich-etal-2016-neural} is used.